inducer/pyfmmlib/README.rst

     >>> dir(pyfmmlib)
     ['__builtins__', '__doc__', '__file__', '__name__', '__package__', '_add_plot', ...]

-    Fish the desired function from this list--let's use 'legefder', and run:
+    Fish the desired function from this list (let's use 'legefder' as an example) and run:

     >>> print pyfmmlib.legefder.__doc__
     legefder - Function signature: